Lenovo ThinkPad Yoga full review

 The Black Friday sales season is here!
 The best deals are not always on Amazon.
 The prices shown above are the best available now, though you may need to buy quickly as some deals will sell out.

 Lenovo's Yoga laptops have proved to be among the more popular convertible devices that can function as both a laptop and a tablet, and the company has now added a Yoga model to its ThinkPad range of business laptops.
 See all high-end laptops reviews.

 At first glance the ThinkPad Yoga simply looks like a fairly conventional laptop.
 It measures just 19.4mm thick, and weighs 1.6Kg, so it's very much in Ultrabook territory.
 It's well built, though, with a 12.5-inch screen panel that feels firm enough to provide protection, but also flexible enough to absorb the occasional bump when you're on the move.
-See also Group test: what's the best laptop?

 The solidly-built keyboard uses Lenovo's distinctive ‘accutype' design, with moulded keys that are comfortable to use for long periods.
 The trackpad is a little small, but there's also a pointer located on the keyboard so you can use that if you prefer.